suthanthien/fom/_sources/kant.rst

 -  *Logical test:* There is no conceptual contradiction in everyone respecting rights; the maxim is coherent.

--  *Practical test:* The purpose of the maximm upholding rights universally, remains achievable when universalized, because respecting others’ rights does not prevent anyone from having their own rights respected.
+-  *Practical test:* The purpose of the maxim upholding rights universally, remains achievable when universalized, because respecting others’ rights does not prevent anyone from having their own rights respected.